StEugen/Tasks-for-students/building-a-boilerplate/README.md

 <br><br>

 <h3>5.
 List contents</h3>
-List contents of project folder
+List contents of project folder but make it more verbose and let me see even hidden files.
 <br>
 <code>$ ls</code>
 <br>